Robert-van-Engelen/lisp/README.md

 ### Locals

 Locals are declared with the following `let` special forms.
-These forms differ slightly in syntax from other Lisp and Scheme implementations, with the aim to make `let` forms more intuitive to use (I spent a lot of time debugging my student's Scheme programs as many of them mistakingly forgot to use a list of pairs in the `let` forms, so it's time to get rid of that once and for all, but if you don't like it then change this Lisp implementation as you wish):
+These forms differ slightly in syntax from other Lisp and Scheme implementations, with the aim to make let-forms more intuitive to use (I spent a lot of time debugging my student's Scheme programs as many of them mistakingly forgot to use a list of pairs in the let-forms, so it's time to get rid of that once and for all, but if you don't like it then change this Lisp implementation as you wish):

     (let (v1 x1) (v2 x2) ... (vk xk) y)
     (let* (v1 x1) (v2 x2) ... (vk xk) y)

-evaluates `y` with a local scope of bindings for symbols `v` bound to the values of `x`.
+evaluates `y` with a local scope of bindings for symbols `v` bound to the corresponding values of `x`.
 The star versions sequentially bind the symbols from the first to the last, the non-star simultaneously bind.
 Note that other Lisp implementations may require placing all `(v x)` in a list, but allow multiple `y` (you can use `begin` instead).

     (letrec (v1 x1) (v2 x2) ... (vk xk) y)
     (letrec* (v1 x1) (v2 x2) ... (vk xk) y)

-evaluates `y` with a local scope of recursive bindings for symbols `v` bound to the values of `x`.
+evaluates `y` with a local scope of recursive bindings for symbols `v` bound to the corresponding values of `x`.
 The star versions sequentially bind the symbols from the first to the last, the non-star simultaneously bind.
 Note that other Lisp implementations may require placing all `(v x)` in a list, but allow multiple `y` (you can use `begin` instead).

 If an `x` is missing then `x` defaults to `()`.
 If the `x` are multiple expressions, then all such expressions are evaluated and the value of the last expression is bound to the corresponding `v`.